OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-04-21-setup-development-under-ubuntu.md

 gulp watch
 ```
 You can run it in the background using `gulp watch &`.
-Gulp refreshes CSS and other files once you change the client.
+Gulp refreshes CSS and other files once you change the client's source code.

 Output:
 ```